 Who asks for rain when the weather is so spectacular it defies belief?

-I do.
 This summer is warm and beautiful, but it’s also very dry.
-Combined with our warm and dry spring it has lead to the driest trail conditions I have seen since I moved to Newfoundland.
-While hiking without soggy boots is very nice, the berries really do need a drink every now and then, especially now they are ripening:
+Combined with our warm and dry spring it has lead to the driest trail conditions I have seen since we moved to Newfoundland.
+While hiking under clear blue skies with dry boots is very nice, the berries really do need a drink every now and then, especially now they are ripening:

 Yesterday I was up on the South Side Hills (the hills overlooking St. John’s, just west of Deadmans Bay Path).
 It’s a bit of a climb to get there but it’s totally worth it, the amount of berries up there is almost endless, but they need some rain and a bit more time before they’re ready to be picked.

-Of course, even without berries the views of the city are pretty amazing too:
+Of course, even without berries it’s worth hiking this trail, the views of the city are simply amazing: